 Betta prefers to hide when stressed to avoid being seen by vulnerable predators that can harm them.

-It is not necessary that your betta will show such behavior only when there are other tankmates present in the tank because it is their natural behavior.
+It is not necessary that your betta will show such behaviour only when other tankmates are in the tank because it is their natural behaviour.

 Also read: Why Is My Fish Hiding?

 Stressed betta will not show normal swimming behaviour and will show strange swimming patterns.